SimonCropp/GraphQL.EntityFramework/doco/mdsource/query-usage.source.md

 #### Querying List Members

 A common query function is constraining a master set by some property of the detail list.
-For example you want to filter all orders by line items for a specific product.
+For example to filter all orders by line items for a specific product.

-**Note:** This only constrains the master list and doesn't affect the detail list, you must re-query the detail list with the same query to achieve this effect.
+**Note:** This only constrains the master list and doesn't affect the detail list, re-query the detail list with the same query to achieve this effect.

 To query a list member graph property, use parenthesis (`[]`) to wrap the property.
 Example: